Getty Images

 "That's our marquee platform," he said during the briefing.
 "On the other hand, for customers who just want a virtualized compute platform, we have vSphere Foundation."

-"They came out with a really low capacity for vSan out of the gate," he said.
+"They came out with a really low capacity for vSAN out of the gate," he said.
 "This is 100% a reaction to customers."

 The offering included the ability to purchase additional services for the vSphere platform, a capability not included with the pared-down vSphere Standard subscription.

-The new VMware vSphere Enterprise Plus subscription, like vSphere Standard, is intended for customers that want compute virtualization packaged with a few other services but none of the cloud frills.
-These additional services, as of press time, will include VM encryption, vSphere Distributed Switch, vSphere Distributed Resource Scheduler (DRS) and Storage DRS.
+The new VMware vSphere Enterprise Plus subscription, like vSphere Standard, is intended for customers that want compute virtualization packaged with a few other services, but none of the cloud frills.
+These additional services, as of press time, will include VM encryption, vSphere Distributed Switch, vSphere Distributed Resource Scheduler and Storage DRS.

-Existing basic virtualization subscriptions on offer from Broadcom include vSphere Essentials Plus, which includes a 96-core vSphere license and vCenter, as well as vSphere Standard, which includes vCenter but licenses on a per-core basis.
+Existing basic virtualization subscriptions on offer from Broadcom include vSphere Essentials Plus, which includes a 96-core vSphere license and vCenter, as well as vSphere Standard, which includes vCenter, but licenses on a per-core basis.
+Pricing is only available through Broadcom sales or authorized Broadcom customers, according to the vendor.

 However, the changes might be moot if Broadcom remains focused only on its largest customers while paying lip service to the complaints from SMBs, according to McDowell.